AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Uses the fast path acceleration feature of chips to provide predictable and consistent ultra-high computing, storage, and network performance based on the third-generation SHENLONG architecture.
 -   Provides dedicated hardware resources and physical isolation.
 -   Offers a CPU-to-memory ratio of 1:2.
--   Uses the third-generation Intel® Xeon® Scalable processors \(Cooper Lake\) that deliver a base frequency of not lower than 3.3 GHz and an all-core turbo frequency of 3.8 GHz.
+-   Uses third-generation Intel® Xeon® Scalable processors \(Cooper Lake\) that deliver a base frequency not lower than 3.3 GHz and an all-core turbo frequency of 3.8 GHz.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports only ESSDs and provides ultra-high I/O performance.
 -   Supports IPv6.